 3. Career Progression and Potential Factor Benchmarks T-O3/P-O2 Benchmarks T-O4/P-O3 Benchmarks T-O5/P-O4 Benchmarks T-O6/P-O5/P-O6 Pillar Assignment Officer encumbers a position that meets one of the five pillars Currently occupy a billet ≥ O-3.
 Currently occupy a billet ≥ O-4.
 Currently occupy a billet ≥ O-5.
 Currently occupy a billet ≥ O-6.
-Billet Level rogressively higher billets through propriately document the level of vition letters in e-OPF. rvisory duties, in the OS, ROS, Assignments (Personnel Orders) ≥ 1 assignment(s) that demonstrate progressively more responsibility, ability, and independence. ≥ 2 assignments that demonstrate progressively more responsibility, ability, and independence.
+Billet Level rogressively higher billets through propriately document the level of ition letters in e-OPF. rvisory duties, in the OS, ROS, Assignments (Personnel Orders) ≥ 1 assignment(s) that demonstrate progressively more responsibility, ability, and independence. ≥ 2 assignments that demonstrate progressively more responsibility, ability, and independence.
 For example, independently conducts projects of moderate complexity with limited guidance. ≥ 3 assignments that demonstrate progressively more responsibility, ability, and independence.
 For example, independently performs professional tasks or provides leadership as a team or project leader. ≥ 5 assignments that demonstrate progressively more responsibility, ability, and independence.
 For example, considered an expert in their area of work with responsibility for independently leading projects and teams.
-Shall include programmatic reassignments within an agency as long as progressively increased responsit abilities, and independence are demonstrated.
+Shall include programmatic reassignments within an agency as long as progressively increased responsibilities, abilities, and independence are demonstrated.
 Shall include any detailed assignments ≥ 90 consecutive days (TDY).
-TDY assignments should be docume OPF and CV.
+TDY assignments should be documented in eOPF and CV.
 Consider diverse assignments over career, including military, PHS or civilian service.
 Geographic Mobility ≤ 1 permanent change of station (PCS) excluding original call to active duty. ≥ 1 permanent changes of station PCS excluding original call to active duty. ≥ 2 permanent changes of station PCS excluding original call to active duty. ≥ 3 permanent changes of station PCS excluding original call to active duty.
 Collateral Duties (Duties not covered by billet) Collateral duties are expected, which may or may not relate to environmental health, but support PHS, agency, and program initiatives.
 Collateral duties are expected, which may or may not relate to environmental health, but support PHS, agency, and program initiatives.
 Collateral duties are expected, which may or may not relate to environmental health, but support PHS, agency, and program initiatives.
 Collateral duties are expected, which may or may not relate to environmental health, but support PHS, agency, and program initiatives.
 At least one collateral duty at the senior/national level with a large-scale leadership role.
-Lead/Member, Information Agency Mentor, etc. not limited to: PHS or Agency En Technology Duties, Training Offi documented in CV, OS, ROS, CC cer/ Coordinator Duties, JR CO STEP Preceptor, EHO or
+Examples include, but are not limited to: PHS or Agency Emergency Response, RedDOG Deployment Team Lead/Member, Information Technology Duties, Training Officer/ Coordinator Duties, JR COSTEP Preceptor, EHO or Agency Mentor, etc. Collateral Duties must be documented in CV, OS, ROS, COER, and when possible, in the e-OPF.